syyunn/lobby-network-analysis-literatures/README.md

 - The time-series nature of our data set allows us to assess the dynamics of issue area centrality over time.
 :: Passive dynamics :: One method applied over several time serial zone is named as Passive Dynamics
 - (Network Centrality)[https://en.wikipedia.org/wiki/Centrality]

-## Is It Whom You Know or What You Know?
-An Empirical Assessment of the Lobbying Process
+## The Multiplex Network of EU Lobby Organizations